 Family Sponsorship Program & Requirements

-In order to sponsor your family member or a close family relative, one must be at least 18 years old with a status of Canadian permanent resident or a Canadian citizen.
-A Canadian citizen can sponsor even residing outside Canada, however, most cases require the sponsor to be inside Canada.
-You must be able to support them financially and must not be on social assistance.
+Canada plays a huge emphasis on family identification and thus has several programs for family members.
+Those programs fall under family sponsorship programs and to sponsor your family member or a close family relative, one must be at least 18 years old with a status of Canadian permanent resident or a Canadian citizen.
+A Canadian citizen can sponsor even residing outside Canada; however, most cases require the sponsor to be inside Canada.
+One must be able to support the sponsored relatives; financially and must not be on social assistance.
 Individuals who are to be sponsored must not be inadmissible to Canada for any reason.
-An entitled sponsor can sponsor any of the following individuals; parents, spouse, common-law partner, conjugal partner, children, dependent children, grandparents, an orphaned grandchild, siblings, niece, nephews and in special cases any other relative, for their permanent residence of Canada.
+An entitled sponsor can sponsor any of the following individuals; parents, spouse, common-law partner, conjugal partner, children, dependent children, grandparents, an orphaned grandchild, siblings, niece, nephews, and in special cases any other relative, for their permanent residence of Canada.

-In order to process the application, a processing fee and a “right for permanent residence” fee have to be paid.
+From April 01, 2020, the processing fee has been changed for most of the economic stream applications but the family class sponsorship applications processing fees remained unchanged.
+To process the application, a processing fee and a “right for permanent residence” fee must be paid.
 The processing fee is non-refundable.
-The processing fees are as follow:
+The processing fees and right of permanent residence fee (RPRF) also known as landing fees, are as follow:

 There are several types of sponsorship under family sponsorship program: